An Investigative Database

 Sources: DOJ filings; Thieves of Baghdad (the lead prosecutor’s personal account); Egypt Exploration Society statements; UNESCO.
 Full citations in /sources/.

-Six structural analogues
+Eight structural analogues

 Same conditions, different domains

-Each cluster below is a domain where the same combination of disrupting event — war, revolution, colonial extraction, continuous black market — collides with a body of operative-content-bearing material and a practitioner-buyer demand side.
+Each cluster below is a domain where the same combination of disrupting event — war, revolution, state-driven destruction, colonial extraction, continuous black market — collides with a body of operative-content-bearing material and a practitioner-buyer demand side.
 The structural pattern that produced the Mesopotamia case is reproducible.
-Documented depth varies cluster to cluster; what is shared across all six is the structural argument, not (in general) any specific dealer or pipeline link to Iraq.
+Documented depth varies cluster to cluster; what is shared across all eight is the structural argument, not (in general) any specific dealer or pipeline link to Iraq.

 Cairo Museum 2011, magical papyri, Renaissance demand